77HzAlreadyTaken/Gitway/readme.txt

 Git is a version control system.
-Git is a free sofeware.
+Git is a free sofeware distributed under the GPL.
 Git is a distributed version control system.